-I intended writing about a trio of patent filings involving Google Maps, but ended up taking a detour.
+I intended to write about a trio of patent filings involving Google Maps but ended up taking a detour.
 I might get to the patent applications before the end of this post, but I might run out of gas and not quite make it.
 The freshly published patent applications describe features Google may add to make Google Maps more interesting.

-But if you haven’t been paying much attention, you may have missed a number of interesting features available already at Google Maps.
+But if you haven’t been paying much attention, you may have missed many interesting features available already at Google Maps.

-I started out my exploration of Google Maps by looking at the journey between where I live and Washington, DC.
+I started exploring Google Maps by looking at the journey between where I live and Washington, DC.

 If I drive, I’m shown three different routes, each taking a handful of minutes more than an hour.
-I can put in a departure time for public transit, but unfortunately there doesn’t seem to be a combination of bus, train, and/or boat between here and there.
-If I walk, directions for a 45 mile treck show up, with an estimate of 15 hours and three minutes (odd to include those minutes) from first step to last.
+I can put in a departure time for public transit, but unfortunately, there doesn’t seem to be a combination of bus, train, and/or boat between here and there.
+If I walk, directions for a 45-mile journey show up, with an estimated 15 hours and three minutes (odd to include those minutes) from the first step to last.
 If I pedal, Google offers two options, each 10 miles longer than the walking path, but cutting the travel time down to 5 hours and 15 minutes.

 The map above does a good job of showing a section of a nearby road where a construction crew is funneling traffic into one lane while they widen a turn into two lanes.
 Chances are Google is grabbing mobile phone location and acceleration information from people driving down the road.

-Like the information overlay that appears over that traffic estimation map which shows the location of a Starbucks and a Cold Stone Creamery?
-That’s described in a patent filing that I haven’t gotten to yet, and isn’t one of the three that I was going to write about.
-Need to finish that post and publish it…
+Like the information overlay that appears over that traffic estimation map that shows a Starbucks and a Cold Stone Creamery location?
+That’s described in a patent filing that I haven’t gotten to yet and isn’t one of the three I would write about.
+I need to finish that post and publish it…

 If photos aren’t enough, you can select the video option and see available videos along the route, like one that I found for the Library of Congress: